Secure your ticket in advance for one of the world’s iconic archaeological sites

 {{ticket-block-triple}}

-Located in the Bay of Naples, Italy, Pompeii and Mount Vesuvius are forever linked by one fateful day in 79 AD.
-The eruption of Mount Vesuvius is one of the most infamous volcanic events in history and it buried the Roman city of Pompeii under layers of ash, preserving it as an archaeological site that is now one of Italy’s major tourist attractions..
+Pompeii and Mount Vesuvius are forever linked by one fateful day in 79 AD.
+The eruption of Mount Vesuvius is one of the most infamous volcanic events in history and it buried the Roman city of Pompeii under layers of ash and preserved it as an archaeological site that is now one of Italy’s major tourist attractions.

 Before its destruction, Pompeii was a bustling city with about 20,000 inhabitants.
 It was established in the 6th century BC, and it became a vital trade hub flourishing under Roman rule.
 Pompeii was known for its intricate architecture, vibrant markets, and luxurious villas, which symbolised Roman prosperity.

 The eruption turned the vibrant city into a time capsule.
-Ash and pumice covered Pompeii, preserving buildings, artefacts, and even the imprints of its residents who perished in the disaster.
+Ash and pumice covered Pompeii, instantly freezing it in time and preserving buildings, artefacts, and even the imprints of its residents who perished in the disaster.

 Mount Vesuvius had been dormant for a long time before its eruption on August 24, 79 AD.
-The volcano violently erupted, sending a massive column of ash and debris into the sky.
-The intense eruption created a pyroclastic flow that buried Pompeii and neighbouring towns Herculaneum and Stabiae.
+When the volcano violently erupted it sent a massive column of ash and debris into the sky and the intense eruption created a pyroclastic flow that went on to bury Pompeii and neighbouring towns Herculaneum and Stabiae.

-Visitors to Pompeii can explore its preserved streets, houses, and public buildings.
-Highlights include the Forum, the Temple of Apollo, and the Amphitheatre, which offer a glimpse into the city's former glory.
+Visiting Pompeii now means you can explore its preserved streets, houses, and public buildings with highlights including the Forum, the Temple of Apollo, and the Amphitheatre, which offer a glimpse into the city's former glory.

 While Pompeii stands as a testament to the tragedy of 79 AD, Mount Vesuvius itself has also become a fascinating destination.
-The volcano, still active but currently dormant, attracts visitors who can climb its slopes for breathtaking views of the Bay of Naples and the surrounding landscape.
+The volcano, which is still active but currently dormant, can be climbed and you can enjoy amazing views of the Bay of Naples and the surrounding landscape from its slopes.

-At the summit, visitors can peer into the crater which serves as a constant reminder of the raw power that once devastated Pompeii.
+At the summit you can peer into the crater which serves as a constant reminder of the raw power that once devastated Pompeii.
 The contrast between the serene beauty of the landscape and the volcano's destructive history creates a surreal experience.